Uploaded image for project: 'OpenShift Container Platform (OCP) Strategy'

 • As a customer of OpenShift layered products, I need to be able to fluidly, reliably and consistently install and use OpenShift layered product Kubernetes Operators into my cluster clusters, while leveraging short-lived token authentication throughout my deployment.

-• As the managed services, including Hypershift teams, offering a downstream opinionated, supported and managed lifecycle of OpenShift (in the forms of ROSA, ARO, OSD on GCP, Hypershift, etc), the OpenShift platform should have as close as possible, native integration with core platform operators when clusters use tokenized cloud auth, driving the use of layered products.
+• As the managed services, including Hypershift teams, offering a downstream opinionated, supported and managed lifecycle of OpenShift (in the forms of ROSA, ROSA HCP, OSD on AWS etc), the OpenShift platform should have as close as possible, native integration for layered product as we have for the core platform operators when it comes STS

-• As the Hypershift team, where the only credential mode for clusters/customers is short-lived token authentication, the Red Hat branded Operators that must reach the cloud provider API, should be enabled to work with short-lived credentials in a consistent, and automated fashion that allows customer to use those operators as easily as possible, driving the use of layered products.
+• As the Hypershift team, where the only credential mode for clusters/customers is short-lived token authentication, the Red Hat branded Operators that must reach the AWS API, should be enabled to work with short-lived credentials in a consistent, and automated fashion that allows customer to use those operators as easily as possible, driving the use of layered products.

 Current Situation: